TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

-# TOP Markdown Style Guide
+# Layout Style Guide

 [Inspired by google's styleguide](https://github.com/google/styleguide/blob/gh-pages/docguide/style.md)

-TOP uses Markdown for its lessons and projects to be easily read and edited, and to get properly formatted HTML for the TOP website.
+TOP uses Markdown for the layout and formatting of lesson and project files to get properly formatted HTML for the TOP website.

 **The goals of this style guide are to help create Markdown that is:**